mtlotfizad/customer-hub/README.md

 ## Tech Stack
 - Java 17
 - Spring Boot 3.2.0
-- Spring Data
+- Spring JPA
 - Mysql
 - H2 (only for tests)
 - Swagger (API First)
-- Docker
+- Docker-compose
-- Prometheus and grafana
+- Prometheus
+- Grafana
+- Mapstruct
+- Lombok
+- Open-api-generator
+- jkube (to dockerize and publish the image to docker-hub)

 ## Api First
 This application is developed using [Api First](https://swagger.io/resources/articles/adopting-an-api-first-approach/) approach. the api is defined in [api.yaml](src/main/resources/api/customerHub-openapi-v1.yml) file and is used to generate the api contents using [open-api-generator](https://openapi-generator.tech/)